sdobnaya/svgViewer/README.md

 # svgViewer
-ongoing project on making svg readable and ajustable
+ongoing project on making svg readable and adjustable